fenrishunter500/FATEBOOK/Transformation.md

-## Transformations and Transformation Boons
+## Transformation Phase

 One of the most iconic conventions of the Mahou Shoujo genre is the transformation sequence.
 Not only are they an excuse to have a visually interesting cut scene, but they also serve to give the viewer a visual clue that things are about to get exciting.

-In [SYSTEM NAME], this sequence is recreated in the form of the Transformation phase and
+In [SYSTEM NAME], this sequence is recreated in the form of the Transformation Phase.
+At the beginning of combat, each Mahou Shoujo involved makes a Magic Utility roll against a difficulty equal to

 1. As the magic swirls and coalesces around you, its residual energies cling protectively to your newly transformed form.
 Gain a +2 bonus to a single Defend action this combat.
 2. Amidst your transformation, you can feel the magical energies almost begging you to vanquish this evil before you.
 Gain a +2 bonus to the first Attack action you make this combat.